mozilla/pluotsorbet/README.md

 gfx tests use image comparison; a reference image is provided with the test and the output of the test must match the reference image.
 The output is allowed to differ from the reference image by a number of pixels specified in automation.js.

-The main set of unit tests that automation.js runs are contained in the RunTests MIDlet.
-These tests run when you run the RunTests MIDlet:
+The main set of unit tests that automation.js runs is the set covered by the RunTests MIDlet.
+The full list of RunTests tests available in the tests/Testlets.java generated file.
+RunTests runs a number of "Testlets" (Java classes that implement the `Testlet` interface).

-    tests/org/mozillaio/\*.java

-Full list of RunTests tests available in the tests/Testlets.java generated file

 ### Running a single test

-(TODO: This example doesn't seem to work) If the test you want to run is a class with a main method, specify a `main` URL parameter to index.html, e.g.:
+If the test you want to run is a class with a main method, specify a `main` URL parameter to index.html, e.g.:

-        main=gfx/DrawSubstringTest&jars=tests/tests.jar
+        main=gnu/testlet/vm/SystemTest&jars=tests/tests.jar

 If the test you want to run is a MIDlet, specify `midletClassName` and `jad` URL parameters to index.html (`main` will default to the MIDletSuiteLoader), e.g.:

         midletClassName=tests/alarm/MIDlet1&jad=tests/midlets/alarm/alarm.jad&jars=tests/tests.jar

-If the test you want to run is a Testlet (a Java class that implements the `Testlet` interface), specify an `args` URL parameter to index.html.
+If the test you want to run is a Testlet , specify an `args` URL parameter to index.html.
 You can specify multiple Testlets separated by commas, and you can use either '.' or '/' in the class name, e.g.:

         args=java.lang.TestSystem,javax.crypto.TestRC4,com/nokia/mid/ui/TestVirtualKeyboard

+If the testlet uses sockets, you must start 4 servers (instead of just the http server):

+        python tests/httpServer.py &
+        python tests/echoServer.py &
+        cd tests && python httpsServer.py &
+        cd tests && python sslEchoServer.py &

 ### Failures (and what to do)